vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### vSphere Infrastructure

-The physical infrastructure is managed centrally from one or multiple vCenter Server.
+The physical infrastructure is managed centrally from one or multiple vCenter servers.
 The management of such an infrastructure should not differ from any other vSphere based infrastructure.

 #### Upgrade